-What’s the harm in using some poison or traps?
+What’s the harm in using some poison or sticky traps?

 Many people do use poison.
 This has a larger ecological impact than the “target animal," however.
 Mice are an important food source for many creatures, especially birds of prey.
 The number of owls, hawks, and eagles killed by rodenticides each year in North Carolina or the US at large is not clearly documented.
 Another untold number are weakened by poison accumulating in their systems and it's not fully understood how this can affect bloodlines.
-Rodenticides (chemicals made to kill mice and rats) also kill cats, dogs, foxes, coyotes, raccoons, skunks, snakes and other animals who catch rodents.
-Scavengers then eat those contaminated carcasses.
+Rodenticides (chemicals made to kill mice and rats) also kill cats, dogs, foxes, coyotes, raccoons, skunks, snakes and many other animals who catch rodents or who simply come in contact with the poison.
+Scavengers then eat those contaminated carcasses and the harm continues.
 The Tufts Cummings School of Veterinary Medicine in Massachusetts found rodenticide in 86% of the raptor livers examined back in 2011.

 For the target animals themselves, the rodents, it can take up to 4 days to die.
-Judging by animals we’ve seen poisoned after eating an affected rodent, it is painful.
+Judging by animals we’ve seen first hand after eating an affected rodent, it is agonizing.
 It can take a similar length of time for a rodent to dehydrate and die in sticky traps.
+And if you've seen sticky traps, you know their bodies get twisted and mangled as they struggle, which means more pain.
 Snap traps, if functioning as designed, offer the quickest death.
-In most cases we encounter, what’s described above seems to be unnecessary and avoidable suffering.
-We’ve come to ask ourselves: Why kill if you don’t have to?
-Why use more force than is needed?
+In most cases we encounter, though, all of what’s described above seems to be unnecessary and avoidable suffering.
+We’ve come to ask ourselves: why use more force than is needed?
+Why kill if you don’t have to?

 Poisons and traps don’t do anything to keep more mice from getting into your home.
 You can play whack-a-mole and whack the mole but that doesn’t seal up the hole or reinforce the surface so their friends can’t chew through.
 Our focus is on identifying and sealing primary access points and secondary vulnerabilities to drastically reduce accessibility of your home.